DammyTidsoft/Python_scratch/README.md

 # Python_scratch
-This is a python lesson from scratch and it contains comment for each section
+This is a python lesson from scratch and it contains comment for each section from the beginning to the end